RhysJones1/RhysJones1/README.md

 ## Currently Working On

-I'm currently learning Delphi along with Object Pascal for work purposes.
+* Delphi along with Object Pascal for work purposes
+* Java EE
+* Brushing up on my MySQL knowledge

+## Side Projects

+* Currently designing a website for a local bakery, supporting their expansion into online orders
+* Creating a Raspberry PI Cluster using Kubernetes

 Happy Coding!